SEGH/takeNotes/README.md

   * [Deployed Site](https://warm-lowlands-22639.herokuapp.com/)

   ## Description
-  This is an application that uses Express to create, save, and delete notes to a JSON file on the backend.
+  This is an application that runs in the browser and uses Express to create, save, and delete notes to a JSON file on the backend.
 User input is posted as objects to an API route and pushed to an array that is written in a JSON file.
 Bootstrap is used to style the user interface and make it responsive at different screen sizes.

   ## Table of Contents
   * [Installation](#installation)